Popular speaker, director, and former Protestant turned Catholic apologist Tim Staples wrote an article

 -Tim Staples maintains that Sola Scriptura is an untenable theological position because an infallible authority (Church of Rome) supposedly needed to determine the canon of Scripture.
 The author of the article further asserts (correctly) that the Bible does not contain an inspired table of contents.
 However, it needs to be understood that 1.)
 The church merely recognized the canon of Scripture (more details)

 , 2.)
 Roman Catholics do not have an inspired "table of contents" specifically identifying which oral traditions are inspired, 3.)
 The authors of books such as Job and Hebrews are unknown, yet still made into the canon, 4.)
 The Jews successfully complied the Old Testament canon without the help of the Roman Catholic Church, 5.)
 That appealing to extra-biblical sources to affirm scriptural texts is not problematical for Sola Scriptura because that it not what it condemns, and 6.)
-That it was not until the Council of Trent in 1546 A.D. that the Church of Rome had finally canonized its canon (more details here)
+That it was not until the Council of Trent in 1546 A.D. that the Church of Rome had finally canonized its collection of sacred books (more details here)

 - Addressing The 33,000 Protestant Denominations Myth:

 -The 33,000 Protestant denominations claim is a blatant lie (see this article for more details)